0000Blaze/knowledgeGraphOnlineKhabar/README.md

 # knowledgeGraphOnlineKhabar

 ## Acknowledgement:
-	This task was performed for educational purposes and learning about knowledge graphs.It was assigned by treeleaf.ai
+	This task was performed for educational purposes and learning about knowledge graphs.

 ## Steps performed:
 	Extracting news articles , performing necessary nlp pre processing , entity and realationship extraction and knowledge graph building for question answering